Norm (mathematics)

-In mathematics, a norm is a function from a real or complex vector space to the non-negative real numbers that behaves in certain ways like the distance from the origin: it commutes with scaling, obeys a form of the triangle inequality, and zero is only at the origin.
+In mathematics, a norm is a function from a real or complex vector space to the non-negative real numbers that behaves in certain ways like the distance from the origin: it commutes with scaling, obeys a form of the triangle inequality, and is zero only at the origin.
 In particular, the Euclidean distance in a Euclidean space is defined by a norm on the associated Euclidean vector space, called the Euclidean norm, the 2-norm, or, sometimes, the magnitude or length of the vector.
 This norm can be defined as the square root of the inner product of a vector with itself.

 A seminorm satisfies the first two properties of a norm but may be zero for vectors other than the origin.
 A vector space with a specified norm is called a normed vector space.
 In a similar manner, a vector space with a seminorm is called a seminormed vector space.

 The term pseudonorm has been used for several related meanings.
 It may be a synonym of "seminorm".
 It can also refer to a norm that can take infinite values or to certain functions parametrised by a directed set.